 Now, add to that the fact that ash is a very good insulator.
 People used to use ash to insulate ice boxes and such.
 The red-hot coals covered with ash transfer their heat even more slowly because the ash acts as a layer of insulation.

 Then there is the short time span.
 Heat transfer from a red-hot coal is slow, but it still happens.
 If you were to stand still on the coals for several seconds, you would definitely get a burn.
 By walking briskly, you limit your contact with individual coals to a very short time span.
 You also get across the bed of coals very quickly, and that limits your total amount of coal time.
 So, your foot never gets hot enough to burn.

 That's the whole story!
-For more information on firewalking and related topics, check out the links on the next page.
+For more information on firewalking and related topics, check out the links below.